an-awo/NTHU2021/week4_20211008/readme.md

   - Condition	on inputs –for the	execution to follow that path
   - Check	path condition satisfiability	–	explore	only feasible paths

+## 挑戰課題
+-  path explosion problem in DSE

+### Static Symbolic Execution (SSE)
+- [Avgerinoset al. 2016; Khurshid et al. 2003].
+- the symbolic execution tree is encoded as a single logic formula whose treatment can be outsourced to an SMT solver [De Moura et al. 2002].
+- The solver then deals with what is essentially a huge disjunctive formula.
+- limitations:(as compared with DSE, for example)  the loop bounds, including nestedloops, must be pre-specified.
+- advantage:( over (non-pruning) DSE): its SMTsolver can use the optimization method of conflict directed clause learning (CDCL) [Marques-Silva and Sakallah 1999].
+See e.g. Section 3.4 of [de Moura and Bjørner 2008] on how the SMT solver Z3 exploits CDCL.
+Essentially, CDCL enables “pruning” in the exploration process of the solver.

 ### Dynamic symbolic execution (DSE)
 - Dynamic symbolic execution (DSE) is a powerful and trendy method.
 - It has been used for several tasks, such as: